katatk/real-estate/README.md

 There were no bugs or problems with the MacOS browsers.

 ### Responsive Testing
-Tested various screen sizes and orientations, [screenshots](https://docs.google.com/document/d/1R6TL4tNGZMae2iB3TuKIy1v0kyxMpWN9pkmWN1ZrCfY/edit?usp=sharing)
+Tested various screen sizes and orientations, [see screenshots](https://docs.google.com/document/d/1R6TL4tNGZMae2iB3TuKIy1v0kyxMpWN9pkmWN1ZrCfY/edit?usp=sharing)

 ### Unit Testing